Medicare Part A

 The reason that most people don’t have a premium is that most people have been paying Medicare taxes throughout their working years.
 Your taxes were used make up for the costs of Part A when you start Medicare.

-Having said that, Medicare will not start paying your hospital costs until you have paid your annual deductible.
+Having said that, Medicare will not start paying your hospital costs until you have paid your annual Deductible.

 Medicare Help